Rechartering Resources | Recent Changes and Key Points | Schedule | Internet Rechartering | How Recharter is Done

 Don't forget that there are three parts to a complete adult application: (1) the application itself with signatures of the applicant, the committee chair, and the chartered organization, (2) the criminal background check authorization signed by the applicant, and (3) a copy of the applicant's Youth Protection Training course completion certificate.

-- Are Tiger adult partners considered "adult members of the unit?"
+- Are Lion and Tiger adult partners considered "adult members of the unit?"

-- Tiger adult partners are not registered leaders.
-They do not have to pay a BSA membership fee.
+- Lion and Tiger adult partners are not registered leaders.
+They do not have to pay a BSA membership fee or the council accident insurance fee.
 They do not have to take Youth Protection Training although it is highly recommended that they do so.
-They do pay the $3 council accident insurance fee but only once if they are registered in a leader position.
+If adult partners also hold a registered position in the pack, such as a den leader or committee member, they must pay the fees and take Youth Protection Training.

 - Does the ScoutNet keep up with individuals who are in multiple units and as such are wearing multiple hats?